Aju-GitHub/Best-Table-Topic-Speaker-Award/README.md

 # Best-Table-Topic-Speaker-Award

 This repository contains my award for Best Table Topic Speaker by Toastmaters Club, Ananthapuri.
-They are uploaded here only for **verification and portfolio purposes**.
+Certificate is uploaded here only for **verification and portfolio purposes**.

 ## Rights & Usage
 - All certificates are the **intellectual property of the issuing organizations**.